Contender Dogs Unsafe At Any Speed, Except Holly Energy

 Ten "Safest" top Contenders that displayed the biggest yields December 21 per YChart data ranked themselves by yield as follows:

-Actionable Conclusion: Analysts Estimated Five Lowest Priced of "Safe" Ten Top Yield Contender Dogs To Deliver 1.96% VS. (2) 1.47% Net Gains from All Ten by December, 2017
+Actionable Conclusion: Analysts Estimated Five Lowest Priced of "Safe" Ten Top Yield Contender Dogs To Deliver 1.96% Vs. (2) 1.47% Net Gains from All Ten by December 2017

 $5000 invested as $1k in each of the five lowest priced stocks in the 10 highest yield safe Contender dog kennel by yield were determined by analyst one-year targets to deliver 33.17% more net gain than $5,000 invested as $.5k in all ten.
 The fifth lowest priced Contender dog, Holly Energy Partners (NYSE:HEP) showed the top estimated net gain of 19.94% per analyst targets.

-Higher priced five Safe Contender dogs as of December 21 were: Verizon Communications (NYSE:VZ), TC Pipelines (NYSE:TCP), Meredith (NYSE:MDP), Westwood Holdings Group (NYSE:WHG), and International Business Machines, Inc. (NYSE:IBM), whose prices ranged from $52.97 to $167.33.
+Higher-priced five Safe Contender dogs as of December 21 were: Verizon Communications (NYSE:VZ), TC PipeLines (NYSE:TCP), Meredith (NYSE:MDP), Westwood Holdings Group (NYSE:WHG), and International Business Machines, Inc. (NYSE:IBM), whose prices ranged from $52.97 to $167.33.

-This distinction between five low priced dividend dogs and the general field of 10 reflects the "basic method" Michael B. O'Higgins employed for beating the Dow.
+This distinction between five low-priced dividend dogs and the general field of 10 reflects the "basic method" Michael B. O'Higgins employed for beating the Dow.
 The added scale of projected gains based on analyst targets contributed a unique element of "market sentiment" gauging upside potential.
 It provided a here and now equivalent of waiting a year to find out what might happen in the market.
-Its also the work analysts got paid big bucks to do.
+It's also the work analysts got paid big bucks to do.

 Caution is advised, however, as analysts are historically 20% to 80% accurate on the direction of change and about 0% to 20% accurate on the degree of the change.